eadali/eadali/README.md

 I’m a **Machine Perception Engineer** specializing in developing cutting-edge LiDAR, camera, and sensor fusion systems for autonomous vehicles.
 My work focuses on building **robust, scalable perception solutions** to advance self-driving technologies

 🔭 **Currently:** Pushing the boundaries of 3D perception at Sandvik.
-🌱 **Learning/Exploring:** Edge AI for Robotics.
+🌱 **Learning/Exploring:** Perception for aerial object detection.
-💬 **Ask me about:** LiDAR perception, sensor fusion, or how to make deep learning models efficient on edge devices.
+💬 **Ask me about:** LiDAR perception, object detection with camera or sensor fusion.

 ---